 There is a golf course next door with public access nearby Lake Clinch for those who enjoy fishing or golf.
 In addition, visitors can enjoy learning the history of the area around Lake Clinch at the Arbuckle Wildlife Management Area of Lake Wales State Forest.

 Chief industries are citrus production, cattle, fertilizer plant, truck farming, distribution center.

-A fort was built alongside a cove of Lake Clinch on January 13, 1830.
+A fort was built alongside a cove of Clinch on January 13, 1830.
 General A.P.
 Hill, George C. Meade, and “Stonewall” Jackson were the men who once served there.
-Just to the northwest of the fort site was the homestead of Dosier Keen and his family.
+Just northwest of the fort site was the homestead of Dosier Keen and his family.
 Unfortunately, the home burned down on January 23, 1939.
 In the 1950s, the land was owned by Iva Langford.
 George Washington Hendry constructed the first cabin between the lakes near here.
 He named the area Keystone City.

 To the south was a waterway known as “the drain,” which emptied Clinch Lake into Reedy Lake, which was 27 feet lower in elevation.
 In 1871, Stephen Washington Carson and his family homesteaded two miles east of Fort Meade.
 They planted corn, cotton, cassava, watermelons, beans, potatoes, and peas there.
 In 1886, they moved to a new home site and planted the first citrus groves in Frostproof.
 His was the only citrus from Florida to enter the Atlanta Fair in 1897, as it survived the severe freezes of 1894 and 1895.